baptistelechat/pyrevit-with-vscode/README.md

 ```
 #### 📝 pyrvtmin (pyRevit Min Template)

 This is minimal template provided by the pyRevit-with-VSCode extension.
 It is ideal for user that master the the creation of pyRevit extensions.
-You can provides :
+You can provides:

 1. Title *(string)*
 2. Author *(string)*